albandrod/Azure-File-Sync-Dive/README.md

 Looking to take advantage of the latest software technology solutions to distributed file servers ?
-How to to build out and use Azure File Sync that was demoed at Ignite Oct.
+How to build out and use Azure File Sync that was demoed at Ignite Oct.
 2017 ?

 In this workshop, participants will gain in depth knowledge on Azure File Shares